2012 United States House of Representatives elections in New York: Polling

+Predictions

 Results

+On election day, Maloney won by a narrow margin, becoming New York's first openly LGBQ+ member of Congress.

 District 19

-Republican Chris Gibson, who was redistricted from the 20th district, has represented that district since 2011.
+Incumbent Republican Chris Gibson, who was redistricted from the 20th district, had represented that district since 2011, ran for re-election.
+He was elected with 53.19% of the vote in 2010.
+The district had a PVI of Even.

 With redistricting settled, the new 19th district went from being a Republican-leaning district to being a swing district.